Localization in Khovanov homology: Realizations of Burnside functors

-The last map is the identity on each summand, so that the composition has degree $t$.
+The last map is the identity on each summand, so that the composition (\ref{eq:signedphi}) has degree $t$.
 As observed in \cite{lls1}, this construction is continuous in the position of the sub-disks.
-We let $E(B,t)$ denote the space of (indexed) disks with disjoint interiors in $B$, and have a continuous map $E(B,t) \to \Map(S^\ell,S^\ell)$.
+We let $E(B,t)$ denote the space of (indexed) subdisks with disjoint interiors in $B$, and have a continuous map $E(B,t) \to \Map(S^\ell,S^\ell)$.

-We can generalize the above procedure to associate a map of spheres to a map of sets $A \to Y$, as follows.
-Say we have chosen sub-disks $B_a \subset B$ with disjoint interiors, for $a\in A$.
+We can generalize the above procedure to associate a map of spheres to a map of finite sets $A \to Y$, as follows.
+Say we have chosen a collection of subdisks $\{B_a\}_{a\in A}$ where the subdisks $B_a \subset B$, for some fixed disk $B$, have disjoint interiors.
 Then we have a map:

 where the last map is built using the map of sets $A \to Y$.